-In today’s article, I want to explain another challenging Italian word, in particular how to use Magari.
-This is one of those words that Italian learners need to learn, especially if their level is pretty high, and they want better understand Italian conversations.
+In today’s article, I want to explain another challenging Italian word, in particular, how to use Magari.
+This is one of those words that Italian learners need to learn, especially if their level is pretty high, and they want to better understand Italian conversations.
 As usual, I tried to make the explanation as simple as possible, and hopefully, you will find this article useful.

 It’s a fact that Italian is a beautiful language, rich in words.
 And it is also true that sometimes the exact same words are used in various ways to give different meanings and nuances to sentences.

 In this regard, I always enjoy listening to the comments of a student of mine, who is increasingly convinced that we Italians have fun with our language, and we “enjoy” watching all students despair while they try to learn it.
 But in the end … couldn’t we say this for all languages?